 A carrier-based version, called the Seafire, was a winner in its own right, serving valiantly on convoy routes during World War II.
 The Seafire 47 was even used in the early stages of the Korean War, before it was replaced by more modern jet aircraft.

 Pictured here is a 1:48 scale replica of a RAF Supermarine Spitfire Mk.
 XIV fighter that was piloted by Wing Commander Colin Gray, then attached to Lympne Wing, which was deployed to Lympne, England, during October 1944.
-Now in stock!
+Sold Out!

 Dimensions: